 Iress has partnered with TBB since 2017 and since then, Iress has hired and relocated six skilled refugees and their families to Australia and the UK through the TBB program, as well as provided financial support for TBB to enable people in more locations to access skilled migration pathways.

-In 2022 Iress expanded its partnership with TBB to provide more reliable and meaningful support to their work and efforts.
-The expanded partnership includes a fixed financial agreement of $750,000 over five years, in addition to pro-bono technical volunteering and communications and marketing support to further promote the benefits of TBB’s skilled migration program in Australia and around the world.
+Over the years Iress has expanded its partnership with TBB to provide more reliable and meaningful support to their work and efforts.
+The expanded partnership includes a fixed financial agreement of $750,000 for five years, in addition to pro-bono technical volunteering and communications and marketing support to further promote the benefits of TBB’s skilled migration program in Australia and around the world.

 talentbeyondboundaries.org